-Today, much of the information published online related to title loans is either incomplete or inaccurate.
+Today, much of the information published online related to title loans is either incomplete, inaccurate, or outdated.
 If you read anything published by most title lenders, they make it sound like a title loan is right for everyone.
 If you read something published by competitors to title lenders; they make it sound like title loans should be avoided at all costs.

 Neither are correct.
 Unlike other title lenders, we make a point of providing facts to our customers.
 This is so they can make the best decision to improve their situation.
 This means telling some people a title loan is not the best option.
 To help educate those seeking a title loan, we published this Complete Guide on How to Get a Title Loan.

 Shopping for a title loan can be confusing, especially given the number of lenders and financial writers publishing conflicting and incomplete information.
 Shopping for and learning how to get a title loan can be a daunting task; even more so if you are new to title loans.

 In this complete guide detailing How to Get a Title Loan we will cover the entire title loan process.
 This begins with how to determine if a title loan is right for you (it is not always the best choice); and ends with how to save on your title loan during the repayment period should you choose one.
 Title Loans have a wide range of interest rates and fees.
 Making sure you understand the costs associated with the loan, and how interest works is critical to being sure of your ability to repay the loan on time.